chanzuckerberg/axe-storybook-testing/README.md

 ## Minimum requirements

 - Node 18
+- Storybook 9
+  - For Storybook 6, use axe-storybook-testing v6.3.1
-- Storybook 7.0 or 8.0 (for Storybook 6, use axe-storybook-testing v6.3.1)
+  - For Storybook 7 or 8, use axe-storybook-testing v8.2.3
 - axe-core 4.0

 ## Installation